 This page proposes many ways to improve the streets of East Clifton Hill.

 Your local champion for East Clifton Hill LAPM 6 is Steve Nurse.
 You can contact Steve at cesnur(the at symbol)iimetro.com.au.
-View all of Streets Alive Yarra’s champions on our testimonials page.
+View all of Streets Alive Yarra’s champions on our supporters page.

 Streets Alive Yarra are pushing an agenda of what our cities should look like.
 We simply don’t have the space for everyone to have cars, for everyone to go as fast as they like in those cars, and for everyone to stay safe and well.
 I enjoy the discussions and notices of meetings.Steve Nurse